iagoleal/iagoleal.github.io/posts/recursion-schemes.md

 You can check that this definition turns $F$-algebras into a category where the identity for $f \colon F X \to X$ is given by $\id_X$ itself.
-On this category, we are interested in an special kind of object called an _initial $F$-algebra_.
+On this category, we are interested in a special kind of object called an _initial $F$-algebra_.
-That is an $F$-algebra $\in$ with the special property that for any other $F$-algebra $f$ there is a _unique_ morphism going from $\in$ to $f$.
+That is a $F$-algebra $\in$ with the special property that for any other $F$-algebra $f$ there is a _unique_ morphism going from $\in$ to $f$.
 Ok, time for some action.
 We haven't proved any theorem in this post yet.